Gauntlet173/CodingTheLaw/syllabus.md

   whether the user is eligible to receive legal aid services.
 * Remove the question from your interview added in TLA3 that asks whether the user is eligible.
 * Remove any questions remaining from TLA2 that are not being used to generate the document or calculate eligibility.
-* Modify the interview so that only one question or code block is marked as mandatory.
+* Modify the interview so that no more than one question is marked as mandatory, and no more than one code block is marked as mandatory.
 * Using the code blocks in your interview (not the question blocks), make sure the following questions are not asked in the follow circumstances:
     * If you know the user has received prior assistance, do not ask about the nature of the matter or its location or the person's residence.